MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-gestures.md

 To move through a guide as an operator in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you use your gaze and a few gestures.

+> [!IMPORTANT]
+> Starting with Dynamics 365 Guides version 502.2011.28001 (December 8, 2020 release), HoloLens operating system version 10.0.17134 (Redstone 4) will no longer be supported.
+This version of the operating system is used only on HoloLens 1.
+HoloLens 1 customers must upgrade to HoloLens version 10.0.17763 or later to continue to receive the latest updates.
+Please work with your IT admin to update your HoloLens operating system.
+If you choose not to upgrade, you will still be able to use the current version of Dynamics 365 Guides if the application is already installed on the device.
+For any new or refactored HoloLens 1 devices, version 10.0.17763 or later is required to install Dynamics 365 Guides.

 ## Gaze

 Gaze on [!include[pn-hololens](../includes/pn-hololens.md)] is as easy as it sounds.
 In some cases, you can select an item (for example, an app, menu, or button) just by gazing at a selection box next to it.
 For example, when you first start the [!include[pn-hololens](../includes/pn-hololens.md)] app, you will gaze at the box to the left of **Operate** in the **Select Mode** dialog box to select **Operate** mode.
 The selection is completed when the box is filled up by your gaze.